About the Lancaster African Studies Group

 Matthew Farmer, PhD student, Department of Politics, Philosophy and Religion: My research interests are broadly concerned with the international relations between ‘the West’ and ‘the developing world,’ particularly political, social and cultural international relations.
 My current research centres on understanding the relationships between development aid and sexual rights in sub-Saharan Africa.

-Sammy Gakero Gachigua, PhD student, Department of Linguistics and English Language: My research interests, which focus on Kenya, include critical discourse analysis, argumentation theory, parliamentary, media and political discourses, and political cartoons.
+Sammy Gakero Gachigua, PhD student, Department of Linguistics and English Language: My research interests, which focus on Kenya include: critical discourse analysis, argumentation theory, parliamentary, media and political discourses, political cartoons.